Perfexionists/perun/docs/config.rst

     paged and ``never``.
 By default ``only-log`` is used in the configuration.
 The behaviour of paging can be overwritten by option ``--no-pager`` (see :doc:`cli`).

-.. confkey:: global.editor
+.. confkey:: general.editor

     ``[recursive]`` Sets user choice of text editor, that is e.g. used for manual text-editing of configuration files of Perun.
-Specified editor needs to be executable, has to take the filename as an argument and will be called as ``global.editor config.yml``.
+Specified editor needs to be executable, has to take the filename as an argument and will be called as ``general.editor config.yml``.
 By default :ckey:`editor` is set to ``vim``.

+.. confunit:: format

+    This section contains various formatting specifications e.g. formatting specifications for ``perun log`` and ``perun status``.

-.. confkey:: global.profile_info_fmt
+.. confkey:: format.status

     ``[recursive]`` Specifies the formatting string for the output of the ``perun status`` command.
     The formatting string can contain raw delimiters and special tags, which are used to output